maniskatripathy/ThriftAndSave/README.md

 # Zairza-Project
 It is a Website I made recently for this induction process.
 This website is based on an imaginative Thrift store.
-The purpose of this website is to let users surf Products and buy, to know about thrifting and also contact the owner.
+The purpose of this website is to let users surf products, to know about thrifting and also contact the owner.
 This website is just the layout of a website.
 It is not responsive and cannot take or store data from the user yet.

  ## Description